tetratelabs/proxy-wasm-go-sdk/README.md

 Please refer to [workflow.yaml](.github/workflows/workflow.yaml) for which version is used for End-to-End tests.

+## Build tags

+The following build tags can be used to customize the behavior of the built plugin:

+- `proxywasm_timing`: Enables logging of time spent in invocation of the plugin's exported functions.
+This can be useful for debugging performance issues.

 ## Contributing

 We welcome contributions from the community!
 See [CONTRIBUTING.md](doc/CONTRIBUTING.md) for how to contribute to this repository.